CyVerse-learning-materials/learning-materials-home/index.rst

         throughput sequencing reads.
 Several functions can remove populations of low quality reads, remove sequenicng adaptors, and trim low-quality regions of individual reads.
+    * - `Submit High-throughput Sequencing Reads to NCBI Sequence Read Archive (SRA) <https://cyverse-sra-submission-quickstart.readthedocs-hosted.com/en/latest/index.html>`_
+      - Discovery Environment
+      - The SRA is a cannonical repository for sequencing data.
+The CyVerse submission pipeline allows you to directly submit data from the CyVerse Data Store to SRA.

 -----